Pin header: Shrouded or box header

-Pin headers with a plastic guide box around them are known as a shrouded header or box header and are normally used in combination with insulation-displacement connectors (IDC) for ribbon cables.
+Pin headers with a plastic guide box around them are known as a shrouded header or box header (BH) and are normally used in combination with insulation-displacement connectors (IDC) for ribbon cables.
 A square notch (key) in the shroud prevents placing the connector (polarised by a "bump" on one side) the wrong way around.
 Some are available without the square notch cutout.

 Polarizer key

 Some systems polarize or key the pin header connection with something that fills and blocks one of the holes in the sockets.

 One pin of the wrong pin header (or the correct pin header rotated in the wrong orientation) hits that obstruction and prevents an incorrect connection.
 The correct pin header has one or more pins in the header removed or clipped to indicate a key for correct orientation.

+Keyed connections are very commonly used on computer motherboards, for example those conforming to the ATX standard.

 Pin numbering

 In absence of a pin 1 designation on the header, if a designation is missing from the header, the PCB may have a marking indicating orientation (historically, the solder pad around the hole of pin 1 of a THD header is often square rather than round).

 For multi-row pin headers, the pin number is more complex, because knowing the location of pin 1 doesn't automatically ensure how the remaining pins are numbered.
 Typically for headers attached to ribbon cables, the pins are numbered so they go linearly across the cable.
 Because of the way the connector attaches to the cable, this means in a two-row header, pins in one row have odd numbers and pins in the other row have even numbers.